josephine-amponsah/absa-based-recommender/ABSA.md

 # Aspect Sentiment Generator

+When looking up products or services to patronise, reviews of past customer form an essential part of decision making.
+Having to go through tons of reviews of several products can be quite tasking.
+From the perspective of businesses, assessing 1000s of customer reviews to pick out pain points or recommendation can also be quite the work.

+With Aspect-Based Sentiment Analysis (ABSA), neither parties have to do all that work.
+ABSA generates sentiments of reviews or comments, fishing out subject(s) of each comment and providing the sentiment around them

-This sub-project is aimed at building a model that generates sentiments of reviews under subjects/categories related to a service.
+In this sub-project is aimed at building a model that generates sentiments of reviews under subjects/categories related to a service.
 In this case, the service of interest is one provided by hotels or resorts in Ghana to tourists /customers.

 ## Skills